-However, when people have hip or knee pain that occurs during or after activities that require squatting-- and their X-rays or MRIs don’t reveal problems that surgery can fix-- they are often told that they should stop squatting.
+Unfortunately, when people have hip or knee pain, they are often told that they should stop squatting.
 This advice frustrates most people who enjoy being active.

 Most people with hip or knee pain can squat without pain if the squat becomes easy enough.

-Help your friends: share these insights on social media by clicking a button below.
+Help your friends: share this article by clicking a button below.